CanonicalLtd/maas-docs/en/nodes-hw-scripts-fields.md

       passed to the script in seconds.

 - `min`: The minimum numeric value an input is allowed to have.
-Only applicable to runtime which defaults to 0.
+Only applicable to runtime and defaults to 0.

 - `max`: The maximum numeric value an input is allowed to have.
 Only applicable to runtime.
-Defaults to unlimited.
+The default is unlimited.

 - `title`: The title of the parameter field when displayed in the UI.
-The following types have the default values:
+The following types have the following default values:
     - **storage**: Storage device.
     - **runtime**: Runtime.